Cavernous Sinus Thrombosis

 What is cavernous sinus thrombosis?

-A rare blood clot formation in the cavernous sinus.
+A rare and potentially life-threatening condition where a blood clot forms in the cavernous sinus.

 Where is the cavernous sinus located?